Who is the Oxford AHSN Accelerator programme for?

-At the final pitch and awards night in November, all the participants in the Accelerator programme will be invited to hear the final teams present to an impressive panel of investment and industry heavyweights.
+At the final pitch day on 27 November, all the participants in the Accelerator programme will be invited to hear the final teams present to an impressive panel of investment and industry heavyweights.
 The most promising ventures will have the opportunity to receive pre-seed/seed capital through the BioCity Investment Fund/Network and other industry funds.

 Why should you participate?

 The Oxford AHSN Accelerator programme, in collaboration with BioCity and regional partners from the NHS, industry and research within the Thames Valley, offers a launchpad for entrepreneurs and their ventures at every stage, from idea to market.

 Our Accelerator offers a lifeline approach to grow your entrepreneurial spirit.
 Our Accelerator is not constrained by external restrictions on who can participate and who can develop.
 If you have a great proposition, we’ll help you develop it.

 We have a collaborative, transformative partnership platform to speed up and scale up impact on health quality outcomes through innovation.